Bear |

 I came home on leave in the summer of 1962, using MATS flights.
 I got bumped off a flight at Midway on the way to the states, so I got to spend about a day and a half greeting Gooney-Birds while I waited for the next aircraft going my way.
 The return flight was no problem and I returned to duty in August of ‘62 ready to finish out the year.

-About that time we moved
+About that time

-was Donald Wilcoxsen.
-I recall that
+the First Sgt was Donald Wilcoxsen.

-Sgt Wilcoxsen had an old Dodge or Desoto that he sold to Slick Mefford , and it
+I recall that Sgt Wilcoxsen had an old Dodge or Desoto that he sold to Slick

-seemed to break down, or fail to start more often that it should, but I can’t
+Mefford , and it seemed to break down, or fail to start more often that it

-remember how the dispute over it was resolved.
-I do remember it was a good
+should, but I can’t remember how the dispute over it was resolved.
+I do remember

-chuckle when we would ride the bus out to Operations and pass the Dodge as sat
+it was a good chuckle when we would ride the bus out to Operations and pass the

 Anyone remember P.I.P.
 Alerts?
 When we would draw our weapons from the Arms Room and load onto trucks and buses to ride out to Operations and form a defensive perimeter around the place.
 My one memory of those events was of a fellow on Trick One, George Peddy.
 George was a slight fellow.
 He must have weighed less than 120 pounds and about 5ft 5 or so.
 All of the bigger guys carried carbines or pistols or even M1’s, then there was George, the guy assigned to carry the Browning 30 caliber machine gun.
 We never did know who was supposed to carry the tripod for George’s gun… as far as we knew it remained in the Arms Room for each ‘Alert’.
 So if George was going to fire that heavy S O B, he would have had to John Wayne the thing, and he could barely lift it!